luuchilap/Full-Pipeline/README.md

 The project uses YOLOv8 for text detection and CRNN for text recognition.
 Part I: Introduction

-Objective: Recognize text in natural scene images.
+•	Objective: Recognize text in natural scene images.

-Applications: Text processing in documents, information retrieval from online images, and automation tasks like order processing and payment.
+•	Applications: Text processing in documents, information retrieval from online images, and automation tasks like order processing and payment.

-Stages:
+•	Stages:

-Text Detection (Detector): Locating text within an image.
+o	Text Detection (Detector – YOLOv8): Locating text within an image.

-Text Recognition (Recognizer): Identifying the text found.
+o	Text Recognition (Recognizer - CRNN): Identifying the text found.

-The project uses YOLOv8 for text detection and CRNN for text recognition.

 Part II: Program Implementation

 Phase 1: Data Preparation

-Dataset Download: The project uses the ICDAR2003 dataset.
+1. Dataset Download: The project uses the ICDAR2003 dataset.

-Text Detection Module:
+2. Text Detection Module:

-Library Installation: Install necessary libraries like ultralytics for YOLOv8.
+•	Library Installation: Install necessary libraries like ultralytics for YOLOv8.

-Data Preparation:
+•	Data Preparation:

-Extract relevant information from XML files in ICDAR2003.
+o	Extract relevant information from XML files in ICDAR2003.

-Convert data to the YOLOv8 format, with normalized bounding box coordinates.
+o	Convert data to the YOLOv8 format, with normalized bounding box coordinates.

-Save the prepared data into appropriate folders for training, validation, and testing.
+o	Save the prepared data into appropriate folders for training, validation, and testing.

-Create a data.yaml file to manage paths and class names.
+o	Create a data.yaml file to manage paths and class names.

 Phase 2: Model Training

-Text Detection: Train YOLOv8 model using the prepared dataset.
+•	Text Detection: Train YOLOv8 model using the prepared dataset.

-Evaluation: Evaluate the trained model to validate performance.
+•	Evaluation: Evaluate the trained model to validate performance.

 Phase 3: Text Recognition

-Data Preparation: Extract images containing only text and corresponding string labels from ICDAR2003.
+1. Data Preparation: Extract images containing only text and corresponding string labels from ICDAR2003.

-Model Selection: Use Convolutional Recurrent Neural Networks (CRNN) to handle the image and sequential nature of the data.
+2. Model Selection: Use Convolutional Recurrent Neural Networks (CRNN) to handle the image and sequential nature of the data.
-Implementation:
+3. Implementation:
-Import necessary libraries.
+•	Import necessary libraries.
-Prepare the dataset for training the CRNN model.
+•	Prepare the dataset for training the CRNN model.